roydonauyr/PROJECT-BC2407-Advanced-Analytics/README.md

 This approach uses **Machine Learning** Models to help doctors predict LOS by providing a benchmark value based on a wide range of hospital data.

-The models trialled were Multi-Adaptive Regression Splines (MARS), Classification and Regression Tree (CART), and Random Forest.
+The models trialled were **Multi-Adaptive Regression Splines (MARS), Classification and Regression Tree (CART), and Random Forest**.
 For more details, please refer to our Python Notebook!

 Based on the most **accurate, explainable, and easy to implement** model, we embed our predictions in a Hospital's EMR System for doctors to refer to in real-time during consultations.